Here comes Tom Turkey, and he’s in the mood for some tryptophan-inducing turkey day coloring!

 Inspired by some of our favorite November things, there are 9 illustrated mini pages to be colored-in or finished, 6 different mini writing prompt pages, 3 mini book cover options, and a sheet of blank mini pages.
 Put together a mini doodle book you can place as part of a Thanksgiving tablescape for kiddos, or just print, cut apart and throw into a bag with some crayons for instant entertainment at Thanksgiving dinner or holiday parties!

-Newly updated for 2020!
+Newly updated!
 We just updated our printable files to include larger, quarter-sized pages and un-lined writing prompts for kids who may want a little more space for drawing, coloring, and writing!

 To make your own mini Thanksgiving doodle books you’ll need:

 - A few sheets of 8.5×11 heavy cardstock or high-quality copy paper

 - Our Mini Thanksgiving Activity Book Free Printable

 - A sheet of acetate or plastic sheet protector to make front/back covers or dry erase pages

 - Color cardstock, construction paper, or tracing paper for additional pages

 - A hole punch (I used a 1/8″ hole punch – one size smaller than standard)